TravisWheelerLab/nextflow_skeletons/README.md

 Some simple Nextflow workflows that illustrate common patterns.
 These are intended to be used as templates for more useful workflows.

-## Nextflow
+## About Nextflow

-See https://nextflow.io for installation instructions.
+Nextflow provides a language and tools to construct pipelines, composed of arbitrary programs and commands, and run them in various environments.
+See https://nextflow.io for more information and installation instructions.

-## Char Counts
+## Skeletons

+**char_count/**

-This workflow, defined in `char_counts.nf`, counts the characters in its input files in parallel and then sums all of the counts at the end.
+This workflow counts the characters in its input files in parallel and then sums all of the counts at the end to produce a single value.

 To generate test data: